Governors’ Annual Statement – Autumn 2021

-During recent months, the school has been faced with the challenge of continuing to provide high quality teaching to pupils, whilst ensuring that their learning environment is as safe as possible.
-The Headteacher and her staff have risen to this challenge impressively, and have demonstrated high levels of commitment and teamwork.
-The school’s approach has been well-organised and highly detailed at all times, and we have continued to offer students and parents a stable and consistent educational environment, when events outside have seemed unstable and might have been unsettling to many.
-During the pandemic, the school’s caring attitude towards all pupils has been particularly evident.
+In spite of going into lockdown at the very start of the Spring term in January, the school continued to provide high quality teaching to pupils, whilst ensuring that their learning environment was as safe as possible.
+The Headteacher and teaching staff demonstrated high levels of preparation, commitment and teamwork, and rose to the challenge of offering students and parents a stable and consistent educational environment, when events outside of school will undoubtedly have been unsettling to many.
+During lockdown, the school’s caring attitude towards all pupils shone through.

 James Fordham, Chair of Governors

 Contact for the Chair of Governors – firstname.lastname@example.org

 As a Church of England Voluntary Aided (VA) Junior School the governors are the schools employers and not the Local Authority.
 The governors are a critical friend and provide challenge and strategic direction to the school.
 They meet at school at least once in each term when the Headteacher reports on past activities and future programmes.
 Matters relating to health, welfare and safety and to the efficient running and upkeep of the school are dealt with and general school policies and finances are discussed, agreed and planned.

 In the section ‘Our School’, you will see our Governors in the ‘Meet the Team’ section.
 Each Governor has shared with you his or her background and years of commitment shown to the school.

 The link below will take you through to the Code of Conduct which is adhered to by all Governors and reviewed and ratified every two years.

 If you require any information relating to Governors – please contact the school office by email: email@example.com or telephone: 01733 563566.